olacwiek/olacwiek.github.io/_pages/about.md

   - /about.html
 ---

+I'm an Assistant Professor in the Department of Experimental Linguistics at Nicolaus Copernicus University in Toruń, working within the  [Centre for Language Evolution Studies](https://cles.umk.pl/).
+My research explores the nature and origins of linguistic iconicity, the multimodality of human communication, and questions about language evolution through experimental and cross-linguistic methods.

-I'm a Principal Investigator and a PostDoc at the Research Area 1: [Laboratory Phonology](https://www.leibniz-zas.de/en/research/research-areas/laboratory-phonology), [Leibniz-Centre General Linguistics](https://www.leibniz-zas.de/) in Berlin.
-Currently, I'm co-leading a project ["On the FLExibility and Stability of Gesture-speecH Coordination (FLESH): Evidence from Production, Comprehension, and Imitation"](https://vicom.info/projects/on-the-flexibility-and-stability-of-gesture-speech-coordination-flesh-evidence-from-production-comprehension-and-imitation/), funded within the DFG Priority Programme [Visual Communication](https://vicom.info/).
-This project is a collaboration with Susanne Fuchs, Wim Pouw, and Šárka Kadavá.
+Previously, I was a Principal Investigator and PostDoc at the Research Area 1: [Laboratory Phonology](https://www.leibniz-zas.de/en/research/research-areas/laboratory-phonology), [Leibniz-Centre General Linguistics](https://www.leibniz-zas.de/) in Berlin, where I worked on gesture-speech coordination and multimodal phonetic phenomena (project ["On the FLExibility and Stability of Gesture-speecH Coordination (FLESH): Evidence from Production, Comprehension, and Imitation"](https://www.flesh-vicom.de/)).
+I completed my Ph.D. in General Linguistics at Humboldt-Universität zu Berlin in 2022, focusing on [iconicity in language and speech](https://edoc.hu-berlin.de/handle/18452/25687).

-I'm a phonetician by training and passion.
-My research primarily focuses on exploring iconicity in language across various levels, with a special emphasis on spoken language.
-This research spans acoustic and prosodic aspects, as well as sound symbolism.
-Additionally, I delve into the kinematic properties and multimodality of communication.

-I completed my Ph.D. in General Linguistics at the Humboldt-Universität zu Berlin in 2022.
-My thesis ["Iconicity in Language and Speech"](https://edoc.hu-berlin.de/handle/18452/25687) was supervised by Manfred Krifka, Susanne Fuchs, and Marcus Perlman.

-I'm one of the initiators of the [envisionBOX](https://envisionbox.org/), a platform for learners and creators working with multimodal data.

 Why some people call me Ola [ɔla]
 ======